 East's library, the LLMC, welcomes everyone in the East community.
-With a vast collection of both print and e-books, databases, magazines, audio-visual materials, computers, and flexible areas for collaboration, the LLMC plays a pivotal role in student life at Glenbard East.
+With a vast collection of print, audio, and e-books; databases; audio-visual materials; computers; and flexible areas for collaboration; the LLMC plays a pivotal role in student life at Glenbard East.
 Librarians are available to provide whatever type of assistance patrons might need-whether it is a suggestion for recreational reading, help gathering information for a school assignment, assistance with apps or the iPad, help with bibliographic citations, or producing quality audio-visual materials for a class presentation.
 East's librarians assist students as they identify and articulate what they need, locate pertinent information, and evaluate and interpret what they find.
 They work carefully with teachers in the design, implementation and assessment of student work.
 Also, they assist in the selection and composition of work in audio or visual formats.
+If parents/guardians would like information on their student's access to materials please contact the head librarian.
+Parents and students should refer to Board Policy 6:230 for more information regarding access to library materials.

-HOURS: The LLMC is open from 7:00 a.m. to 3:45 p.m. daily.
+HOURS: The LLMC is open from 7:30 a.m. to 4:00 p.m. daily.

 STUDENT USE: The LLMC is open to students before and after school as well as during PLC time.
-Students may also come to the library during study halls, lunch, or classes with a pass from a teacher or librarian.
+Students may also come to the library during study halls, lunch, or classes with a pass from a current teacher or librarian AND a current student ID.

-A STUDENT MUST PRESENT A VALID SCHOOL ID TO CHECK OUT A BOOK

-AND IS RESPONSIBLE FOR ALL MATERIALS CHECKED OUT IN HIS/HER NAME.
+A STUDENT MUST PRESENT A VALID SCHOOL ID TO CHECK OUT A BOOK AND IS RESPONSIBLE FOR ALL MATERIALS CHECKED OUT IN HIS/HER NAME.